innate2adaptive/Decombinator-Test-Data/README.md

 ---

-This repository hosts a small sample of TCR data as produced using the Innate2adaptive lab's ligation-mediated 5'RACE amplification protoco.
+This repository hosts a small sample of TCR data as produced using the Innate2adaptive lab's ligation-mediated 5'RACE amplification protocol.
 This should allow users to test whether their Decombinator installation is installed and running correctly, and get a feel for how the scripts can be run.

+**Please note** that this data was produced by experiments using outdated I8 oligonucleotides.
+The Collapsinator script expects as default the M13 oligo currently used by the Innate2Adaptive group (UCL).
+Therefore an additional input user argument  - `-ol I8` - is required, when running Collapsinator for this test data set (otherwise output files will be empty).
+This additional argument is included in the instructions below.

 ---